robertviramontes/robertviramontes.github.io/index.md

 Hi!
 I am a graduate student studying Computer Engineering at the University of Wisconsin - Madison.
 I am currently investigating techniques to optimize neural network deployment, particularly for edge and other low power devices.
 I also enjoy studying Electronic Design Automation (EDA) -- particularly opportunities for integrating machine learning with the design flow.

 ## News
+- June 25, 2024: Attended DAC' 61 and presented a poster on my dissertation work at the PhD Forum.
 - May 13, 2024: Attended MLSys and presented a poster at the Young Professional Symposium on a hierarchical DNN pruning framework.
 - April 27, 2023: Passed my PhD preliminary exam!
 - April 6, 2023: Presented **Neural Network Partitioning for Fast Distributed Inference** at ISQED 2023!
 - July 12, 2022: Attended 59th DAC (Design Automation Conference) in San Francisco and presented Works-in-Progress poster for neural network partitioning.

 ## Publications
+- **DIME: Distributed Inference Model Estimation for Minimizing Profiled Latency**. *Robert Viramontes and Azadeh Davoodi*.
+Appearing at SmartSys workshop co-located with SmartComp in Osaka, Japan July 2024.
 - **Neural Network Partitioning for Fast Distributed Inference**. *Robert Viramontes and Azadeh Davoodi*.
-Appearing at the 24th ISQED in April 2023.
+Presented at the 24th ISQED in April 2023.
 [Abstract](https://www.isqed.org/English/Archives/2023/Technical_Sessions/149.html).
 [DOI](https://doi.org/10.1109/ISQED57927.2023.10129343).

 ## Teaching
 - Instructor